 The Honest Answer

-If your brief calls for dramatic, rugged, cinematic landscapes with a compact shooting geography and the strongest possible tax incentive, Scotland is the better choice.
-If your brief calls for lush green countryside and a simpler tax credit process, Ireland works brilliantly.
+If your brief calls for dramatic, rugged, cinematic landscapes with a compact shooting geography and the strongest possible tax incentive at scale, Scotland is the better choice.
+If your brief calls for lush green countryside, a lower tax credit threshold, or you're building around drama with serious stage requirements, Ireland works brilliantly, and I run the Irish side of these shoots too at Ireland Fixer.